-The CSS :not selector is really cool we can call this a negation pseudo-class selector.
+The CSS :not selector is really cool.
+We can call it a negation pseudo-class selector.

-A mouth-full, but was it does it styles elements that do NOT match certain criteria.
+A mouth-full, but what it does, is it selects elements that do NOT match certain criteria.

-The cool part is that I can be used on many types of elements.
+The cool part is that it can be used on many types of elements.

 - Classes (.nav__item)

 - Types (div, li, etc)

 ::beforewon't work nor can't it style itself

 For this demo we will make a simple list which we will style with CSS and the not selector.

 <li class="new">Text rule 1</li>